If you’re like me, you were taught that yoga is about structure and alignment.

 Step 1: Check-in with your body

-Start by finding a quiet and comfortable space where you can tune into your body without distractions.
-Close your eyes and take a few deep breaths, allowing yourself to become fully present in the moment.
-Notice any areas of tension or discomfort in your body without judgment.
+You know your body better than anyone.
+Find a quiet and comfortable space to tune into your body without distractions.
+Close your eyes, breath deep, allow yourself to become fully present in the moment.
+Notice how you’re feeling physically, emotionally, spiritually without judgment.

-Use your innate wisdom to guide you in selecting a somatic therapy exercise that resonates with your body’s needs.
+Use your innate wisdom to move in a way that feels pleasurable.

 Trust the signals your body sends you as you explore various techniques.
 Whether it’s gentle movement, breathwork, or meditation, let your intuition lead the way to your optimal somatic therapy practice.